 March Travel Tips

-- March is one of the best times to visit Barcelona.
-High season doesn't start until later in the spring, so the city is comparatively quiet.
-The relatively low number of tourists means that accommodations can be on the inexpensive side compared to more popular months.
+- March is one of the best times to visit Barcelona, as the tourist season doesn't start until later in the spring.
+The relatively low number of visitors means that accommodations can be inexpensive in March compared to more popular months.

-- Another great reason to visit Barcelona in March is the prevalence of delicious seasonal foods in March, like the local spring harvest of calçots (Catalan sweet onions, in season until the spring).
-The chilly mornings also provide a great excuse to indulge in soul-warming churros con chocolate (fried dough snacks) at a local cafe.
+- Barcelona boasts a prevalence of delicious seasonal foods in March, like the local spring harvest of calçots (Catalan sweet onions).
+The chilly mornings also provide a great excuse to indulge in soul-warming churros con chocolate (fried dough snacks with chocolate) at a local cafe.